roshankanel/unit8project/README.md

 **Take an MVP approach to solution**

-- Think about notifications (SMS)
+- Enhance with notifications for the user (e.g. SMS)

 # Installation Guide and Libraries:
-## FOllwoing modules needs to be installed prior to running the code:
+## Follwoing modules need to be installed prior to running the code:
-pip install yfinance
+1. pip install yfinance
-pip install yahoofinance
+2. pip install yahoofinance
-pip install clicksend-client
+3. pip install clicksend-client
-pip install phonenumbers
+4. pip install phonenumbers
 ## Load libraries and dependencies
 import os
 import numpy as np